groupdocs-viewer/GroupDocs.Viewer-Docs/nodejs-java/getting-started/licensing-and-subscription.md

 {{< /tab >}}
 {{< /tabs >}}

-### Set License from Stream
+##### Set a License from a Stream

-The following example shows how to set a license from a stream.
+The following code snippet shows how to set a license from a stream:

 {{< tabs "example2">}}
 {{< tab "JavaScript" >}}